zhqian-mia/Lab4/labReport4.md

 *Therefore we know that the bug is fixed now and the ListExamples.java file pass all the tests.*

 **Step 9, now let's commit and push the resulting change to our Github account.**
-* when we are still in the directory of lab7, enter `git<space>status<enter>`.
+* Since we are still in the directory of lab7, enter `git<space>status<enter>`.
 This command will allow us to see the current git status in the linux system.
 Thus we can see the the file ListExamples.java has been modified.
 Follow the instruction in the terminal to commit the change.
 * Enter `git<space>add<space>.<enter>`.
 This command is used in Git to stage all changes in the current directory and its subdirectories for the next commit.
 * Enter `ls<enter>`.
 I did this to check if I am still in the lab7 directory.
 * Enter `git<space>status<enter>`.
 Now from the terminal we can know that the modification has been commited successfully.